 Then one of the American girls pointed down the street.
 A bus was sitting at a red light in the distance.

-The light turned green, and the bus started moving.
-We all slowed down, thinking that was it.
+The light turned green, and the bus started pulling forward.
+We all stopped running, defeated.

 We took off running even faster, waving and yelling toward the driver.